cjmartin/launchcalendar.org/_posts/2025-05-27-starship-starship-flight-9-test-flight.md

   SpaceX's Ship 35 (Block 2) and Booster 14-2 (first reflight of a Super Heavy booster, previously known as Booster 14) will conduct Starship's 9th uncrewed test flight.
-Objectives include demonstrating vehicle reusability, payload deployment demonstration, engine ignition in space, and reentry tests.
+Objectives include demonstrating vehicle reusability, payload deployment demonstration (using eight Starlink satellite simulators, which will be deployed on a suborbital trajectory and demise upon entry), in-space Raptor engine relight, and reentry tests.
 Ship 35 has completed static fire tests after engine swaps and anomalies which delayed the targeted launch window.
 The booster is planned for a water landing, not a catch attempt, to test reentry capabilities.
 The mission gathers data for further development toward Mars exploration and system improvements following previous Starship anomalies.
 links:
   - title: Elon Musk X Post (May 13)
     type: